backups-obsidian/backup-obsidian-2/200 general-notes/Study List - Python.md

 - [x] What are class descriptors. https://www.linkedin.com/posts/yousefrabi_python-descriptors-activity-7010728791266267136-qaPw?utm_source=share&utm_medium=member_android ✅ 2022-12-20
 - [ ] Another TDD example: [Build a Hash Table in Python With TDD – Real Python](https://realpython.com/python-hash-table/) - Leisure
 - [ ] Using pytest-bdd gherkin - Leisure
-- [ ] Try out grpc with an example
+- [ ] Try out grpc with an example - Have 2 docker containers and communicate between them using grpc.
+This makes the communication between services easy eliminating the need for having an API server for each.
+- [ ] Learn typer for building CLI applications